Regularization in Machine Learning

 overfitting and underfitting

-Conversely, in the scenario where the model has not been allowed to look at our data enough times, the model will not be able to find patterns in our test data set.
+Conversely, when we haven’t allowed the model to look at our data enough times, it won’t be able to find patterns in our test data set.
 It won’t fit our test data set properly and won’t work on new data either.

-A scenario where a machine learning model can neither learn the relationship between variables in the test data nor predict or classify a new data point is called Underfitting.
+Underfitting occurs when a machine learning model fails to learn the relationship between variables in the test data or to predict or classify a new data point.

 The image below shows an underequipped model.
 We can see that it doesn’t fit the data given correctly.
 He did not find patterns in the data and ignored much of the data set.
 It cannot work with both known and unknown data.